codio-content/Coding_with_Python-Conditional_statements/.guides/content/Boolean-d009.md

-You will hopefully remember our discussions about Boolean values in Flode.
-To refresh your memory, here is the same Flode chart on the left.
+You have used Boolean values before in Flode.
+To remind you, on the left is the Flode chart that you worked with previously.

-So in a Flode block, you could put either of the following
+In a Flode block, you could use either of the following:

 ```python
 isCold = True
 isCold = False
 ```

-Now look at the Flode chart on the left.
-Here you can see that we are making a decision based on this variable.
+Look at the Flode chart on the left.
+You can see that the chart makes a decision based on the boolean variable shown above.

-Notice how the decision condition is just `isCold`?
-We could also write it like this and it would behave exactly the same.
+The decision condition is `isCold`?
+We could also write it like this and it would behave in exactly the same way:

 ```python
 isCold = True